JAKravitz/MODTRAN/README.md

 # MODTRAN
 Atmospheric radiative transfer modeling for aquatic synthetic dataset development.

+<br>This codebase is intended to read output txt files from the HydroLight aquatic radiative transfer program and model above water reflectance to top-of-atmosphere for various atmosphere conditions and multiple satellite sensor configurations, as well as hyperspectral.

 <br>Parent script is RunBatch_v5.m
 <br>Test output HydroLight data is located in folder 'test'